This site is community-supported. We may earn a commission (at no extra cost) when you buy through our links.

 Pigment Description

 Unfortunately its lightfastness isn't what was once thought, as Prussian Blue is fairly sensitive to the mixing white involved.
 It's interesting that this was ever listed as ASTM I as certain pigment suppliers now list its performance in tints to be quite low (as low as blue wool scale 2)!
+The choice of mixing white also matters, and it has displayed some unexpected lightfastness in Lead White, PW1.

 This pigment requires a fairly high amount of oil and yet it is a fast drier.
+We've heard tales of the paint alligatoring -- where a blob wrinkles up as the paint dries.

 Resources